 Students call for cops off campus

 The central protest will take place in London, with students gathering at the University of London Union at around 2pm.
-Smaller gatherings will also take place at campuses around the UK.
+Smaller gatherings will also take place at campuses around the country.
 A Cambridge-based demonstration has been organised by Cambridge Defend Education.

 The protests are part of the #copsoffcampus movement, an initiative by the National Campaign Against Fees and Cuts.
 On the official Facebook page the group states: “We stand for an education that is public and democratic, free for all.
 Campuses should be places for inquiry, critical thinking and dissent.”